 Tours to Chefchaouen

 The last option I would recommend is a tour to Chefchauoen, which will take the headache out of doing it yourself A lot of people enjoy the setting of a group tour and it saves a lot of headaches.
+It’s also a great way to travel solo if you’re still new to traveling.
+A group setting and knowledgeable guides make your trip safe and social.

-It was relaxing to just spend our days getting lost in the blue maze next to the mountains and not feel rushed.
+The first thing to do in Chefchaouen is to get lost.
+It’s a laid back city is great to wander to just spend our days getting lost in the blue maze next to the mountains and not feel rushed.
 If you decide to make the trek to Chefchaouen I would recommend at least two days to get around the town and do some hiking.
 Each street always brought us something new and undiscovered.

-Get Out For a Hike
+Go For a Hike in the Mountains

 When you get tired of wandering around the Moroccan blue city then just look up!
 Chefchauoen is situated high in the Rif Mountains and is an excellent base for hiking.
 We chose to climb on past the Spanish mosque on the outskirts of town, and up into the mountain villages.

-See God’s Bridge
+Check Out The God’s Bridge

 The Bridge of God is a lovely natural arc, 25m above the river Oued Farda.
 To get to the bridge it is advisable to take a taxi a half-hour out of the city to start the hike to God’s Bridge.
+You can find the location here.

 Take Photos of Ras el Maa

 This waterfall is on the east end of the medina and is where the locals gather to socialize.
 If you are wanting to venture out of the medina for some peace I would recommend checking out this waterfall.
+You also pass this on your way to the Spanish Mosque.

 Shop ‘Til You Drop